-Garrett designs, manufactures and sells highly engineered turbocharger and electric-boosting technologies for light and commercial vehicle OEMs and the global vehicle and independent aftermarket.
+Garrett designs, manufactures and sells highly engineered turbocharger and electric-boosting technologies for light and commercial vehicle original equipment manufacturers ("OEMs") and the global vehicle and independent aftermarket.
 These OEMs in turn ship to consumers globally.
 We are a global technology leader with significant expertise in delivering products across gasoline, diesel and electric (hybrid and fuel cell) powertrains.
 These products are key enablers for fuel economy and emission standards compliance.

-Market penetration of vehicles with a turbocharger is expected to increase from approximately 49% in 2018 to approximately 57% by 2022, according to IHS and other industry sources, which we believe will allow our business to grow at a faster rate than overall automobile production.
+Market penetration of vehicles with a turbocharger is expected to increase from approximately 51% in 2019 to approximately 56% by 2023, according to IHS and other industry sources, which we believe will allow our business to grow at a faster rate than overall automobile production.
 The turbocharger market volume growth was particularly strong in China and other high-growth regions.

-The growth trajectory for turbochargers is expected to continue, as the technology is one of the most cost- effective solutions for OEMs to address strict constraints for vehicle fuel efficiency and emissions standards.
+The growth trajectory for turbochargers is expected to continue, as the technology is one of the most cost-effective solutions for OEMs to address strict constraints for vehicle fuel efficiency and emissions standards.
 As a result, OEMs are increasing their adoption of turbocharger technologies across gasoline and diesel engines as well as hybrid-electric and fuel cell vehicles.
 In recent years, we have also seen a shift in demand from diesel engines to gasoline engines.

 In particular, the commercial vehicle OEM market and light vehicle gasoline markets in China and other high-growth regions have increased due to favorable economic conditions and rising income levels which have led to an increase in automotive and vehicle content demand.
 While the respective growth rates may potentially decline as the local markets mature, we continue to expect an increase in future vehicle production utilizing turbocharger technologies as vehicle ownership remains well below ownership levels in developed markets.
+We are closely monitoring the current novel coronavirus outbreak and its implications for the auto industry both within and outside China.
+We expect this outbreak to affect the auto industry primarily in 2020.
+We currently do not expect a long-term impact on industry demand beyond 2021.